 - ¼ cup olive oil, other oil, or rendered bear fat

 Submerge your hide in this warm, oily solution and stir it around a bit to make sure the whole hide is saturated.
 Let it soak for a minimum of 15 minutes and as long as overnight (or somewhere in between).
 Then pull it out, hand wringing it to leave as much of the solution in the bucket as you can.
-Now, place your hide over the wringing pole and twist it up in a donut (for a more detailed description of this step, check out our free brain tanning ebook or join us for the Online Hide Tanning Course).
+Now, place your hide over the wringing pole and twist it up in a donut (for a more detailed description of this step, join us for the Online Hide Tanning Course).

 Next, wring it out on the wringing pole, then soak it again, wring it again, soak it again, wring it again…Do this 2-4 times, depending on your stamina, how big and thick your hide is, and what sort of mood you are in.
 The goal is to get the brain solution to penetrate through the whole hide.

 After braining comes softening.
 This is another labor intensive part of hide tanning.
 In order to avoid your hide becoming hard like rawhide, you must keep the fibers moving throughout this final drying.
 Begin by stretching the hide as though you were trying to pull it apart from side to side.
 Then try to pull it apart lengthwise.
 Don’t forget the edges!

 Throughout the softening process you can stretch, cable, stake, bounce, rub, and smack the hide.
 These might sound like sexy dance moves.
 They’re actually different techniques to keep those fibers moving as the hide dries.
-For a more detailed description of each of them, along with illustrations, get our free brain tanning ebook, or if you’d like to see videos that demonstrate and explain each of them, join our Online Hide Tanning Course.
+To see videos that demonstrate and explain each of them, join our Online Hide Tanning Course.

 Smoking your hide to preserve all your work